Please see the Birmingham City Council’s Website for information regarding our consultation and determined admission arrangements for 2018/2019.

 Our admission arrangements will remain unchanged and will follow all Birmingham City Council Admission regulations.
 However if you are still unclear please contact Birmingham City Council via their website www.birmingham.gov.uk/schooladmissions

-For further information, Central Academy’s admissions policy can be found here:
+For further information, Central Academy’s admissions policies can be found here: